 In simple terms, interoperability is the ability of these cloud-based systems to communicate with each other.
-In more technical terms, it is the capacity of multiple information systems, devices, or applications to exchange information in a collaborative manner, and to use that information to optimize the health of individuals and populations.
+In more technical terms, multiple information systems, devices, or applications can collaboratively exchange information, and use that information to optimize the health of individuals and populations.
 Data is then more readily available for use without additional support from the end user.

 Learn more about Elation’s cloud-based EHR solution for your independent practice.